Tatum scores 50, Celtics beat Wizards 118-100 in play-in

 Wizards: Beal and Westbrook both started slowly on offense, combining for six points on 2-of-9 shooting in the first quarter. … Raul Neto, who didn’t play in the final two games of the regular season because of a strained left hamstring, was in the starting lineup.

-Celtics: Tatum has scored 40 or more points five times this season. … Outscored the Wizards 38-26 in the third quarter. … Scored 14 points off 11 Wizards turnovers in the first half.
+Celtics: Tatum has scored 50 or more points three times this season. … Outscored the Wizards 38-26 in the third quarter. … Scored 14 points off 11 Wizards turnovers in the first half.

 BUMPS AND BRUISES